-^{}Exact daily schedule depends on house assignment and can be requested from your Case Manager.
+^{}Exact daily schedule depends on unit assignment.

 TREATMENT PROCESS

 We're here to build a therapeutic lifestyle for your child so they can develop the skills they need to work towards a healthy sense of self.
 Our treatment process is infused into each moment of treatment, from day-to-day activities like those inside the classroom to their individualized small group sessions.
 We focus on building healthy relationships with your child to aid in their successful transition into the next chapter of their lives.